Sh4dowking/MC-DiscordStatus/README.md

 ## 📦 Installation
 1. Download the latest release from the [Releases](https://github.com/Sh4dowking/MC-DiscordStatus/releases) page.
 2. Place the `.jar` file into your Minecraft Server’s `plugins` folder.
+3. Start the Minecraft Server.
-3. Open `plugins/MC-DiscordStatus/config.yml` and edit it with your bot and server details (See Configuration below)
+4. Open `plugins/MC-DiscordStatus/config.yml` and edit it with your bot and server details (See Configuration below)
-4. Restart your Minecraft server.
+5. Restart your Minecraft server.

 ---